algosup/2022-2023-project-5-algorithmics-Team-2/Documents/Technical_Specifications.md

 |  | `isGood(<wines> wine, errorMargin)` |  |  |
 |  | <pre>```Tank()```<br>    ```this.capacity = (random % 99)+1```<br>    ```this.wine = new List<wines>();```</pre> |  |  |

+5. Implementation :

+The program is implemented by the technique of TDD[^14].

-3. Different solution to create an interface :
+6. Different solution to create an interface :

 | INTERFACE | POSITIVE | NEGATIVE |
 | :-: | :-: | :-: |